CodeCrew-CodeSchool/Codeschool_Course201/Codeschool demo/Week 2/Day 1/DOM.md

 Why do we use the DOM?? :
-- You are watching TV and you need to change the channel.
+- Here is an example: You are watching TV and you need to change the channel.
 Its obvious you do not have telekinesis, so you need a remote, or other set of controls to change it.
 The Remote is a BRIDGE between the TV and the channel you want to change to.
 - Translating that back to coding terms, Javascript and HTML are great, but they do not have much power by themselves.
 To dynamically change your HTML you need a bridge between it and Javascript.
 This is where the DOM comes in.